 Artner has three outside directors, all of whom hold shares of the Company.
-Apart from this shareholding position, none of the three outside directors has any vested interests in he Company, including personal, capital, or business relationships.
+Apart from this shareholding position, none of the three outside directors has any vested interests in the Company, including personal, capital, or business relationships.
+Outside Directors TERAMURA Yasuhiko and MORII Shinichiro have no vested interests in the Company, including personal, capital, or business relationships.